departmentfortransport/street-manager-docs/docs/open-data/index.md

 ## Support
 {: .govuk-heading-m}
-If you need support using the Open Data Streaming Service, please raise a request using the [service desk](https://streetmanager.atlassian.net/servicedesk/customer/portal/1/group/8/create/30).
+If you need support using the Open Data API, please raise a request using the [service desk](https://streetmanager.atlassian.net/servicedesk/customer/portal/1/group/8/create/30).
 {: .govuk-body}

 <hr class="govuk-section-break govuk-section-break--m govuk-section-break">

 ## Stopping open data streaming
 {: .govuk-heading-m}
-If you would like to stop recieving Open Data Streaming notifications, please raise a request using the [service desk](https://streetmanager.atlassian.net/servicedesk/customer/portal/1/create/31).
+If you would like to stop recieving Open Data, please raise a request using the [service desk](https://streetmanager.atlassian.net/servicedesk/customer/portal/1/create/31).
 {: .govuk-body}